-The Crater Foundation provides for students and families in District 6 with financial needs, including clothing, school supplies, and food.
+The Crater Foundation has provided for students and families in District 6 with financial needs, including clothing, school supplies, and food.

 The Crater Foundation provides funds to each school in the district every year to be used for students.
 These schools identify students in need and provide them with assistance.

 In addition, The Crater Foundation provides assistance to special projects thru grant requests for District 6 schools.
 To date, we have contributed funds to:

 - build a computer lab in Hanby Middle School

 - install a flag pole at Patrick Elementary

-- silk screen equipment to create t-shirts for District 6 special events
+- purchase silk screen equipment to create t-shirts for District 6 special events

-- weight equipment for the Crater weight room
+- obtain weight equipment for the Crater weight room